Must Try bakeries and pastry shops in Rome

-Insider tip: a little hidden gem close to Piazza Navona, this tiny pasticceria focuses on the sweet tradition of Rome.
-Much appreciated by locals, it is not very known by tourists, which makes it the perfect place to visit.
+Insider tip: a little hidden gem close to Piazza Navona, this tiny pasticceria focuses on the sweet traditions of Rome.
+Much appreciated by locals, it is not very well known by tourists, which makes it the perfect place to visit.

 Must try: Antichi Romani, Maritozzi

 Via Nicola Zabaglia, 9 (Testaccio)